Kasper König: Career

 König became professor at the Düsseldorf Art Academy in 1985.
 He founded Portikus, an exhibition hall for contemporary art in Frankfurt, in 1987.
 He taught as professor at the Städelschule in Frankfurt from 1988 to 2000, heading it as its rector from 1989.
 From 2000 to 2012, he was director of the Museum Ludwig in Cologne.

 Personal life

-König was married to Ilka Schellenberg who was daughter of Walter Schellenberg.
+König was married to Ilka Schellenberg who was the daughter of Walter Schellenberg.
 Their son is the New York City-based art gallerist Leo Koenig.
 He was later married to the actress Edda Köchl-König.
 Their son Johann König is a Berlin-based art dealer.
 The marriage ended in divorce.
 His third wife, Barbara Weiss, a gallerist from Berlin, died in 2016.
 His fourth wife was Heidi Specker.
 König lived in New York, Antwerp, Frankfurt, Cologne, and finally in Berlin.

 König died in Berlin on 9 August 2024, at the age of 80.